Skip to Site Header Skip to Main Content Skip to Footer

 There are ways that can help minimize noise and light to improve your sleep environment.
 Ideas can include adding blackout curtains and noise machines.
 Whether it's:

-• Brown Noise: This deep, rich, and grounding low-frequency sound can enhance focus and promote relaxation.
+• Brown Noise: A deep, rich, grounding low-frequency sound that can boost focus and encourage relaxation.

-• Green Noise: Calming, natural, and refreshing, resembling the soothing sounds of nature to help relax the mind and body.
+• Green Noise: Calming and refreshing, this noise mimics soothing natural sounds to help relax both your mind and body.

 Health Consequences of Fragmented Sleep